Wide Angle Snapshot

 At the broadest stroke, the vision for CEER is to be a recognized and leading center for educational research at a national and international level.

-- Within the College of Engineering, CEER will play a key role in continuous improvement of new educational programs and will act as a focal point to help faculty prepare and execute ABET processes.
+- First, within the College of Engineering, CEER will play a key role in continuous improvement of new educational programs.

-- Third, in the College, CEER will act as a focal point to lead large scale proposals for engineering education research when appropriate and to assist others with such proposals in other cases.
+- Third, in the College of Engineering, CEER will act as a focal point to lead large scale proposals for engineering education research when appropriate and to assist others with such proposals in other cases.

 - Fourth, CEER will act as a catalyst for institutional change in undergraduate engineering curricula and programs, resulting in sustainable improvement.